-The District’s Approved Emission Factors for Toxic Air Contaminants discusses the emission factors approved by the District for calculating emissions of toxic air contaminants (TACs) for health risk assessments.
+The District’s Approved Emission Factors for Toxic Air Contaminants discusses the emission factors approved by the District for calculating TAC emissions for health risk assessments.
 The TAC emission factor document also presents formulas to calculate both maximum hourly and average annual emissions for each equipment type.
 For any method or emission factor not listed in the document, contact the District for approval.
 When available, use site-specific emission factors from District-approved source tests.

 A complete list of changes to the TAC emission factor workbook and document since they were originally published in August 2018 can be found in the history of updates to approved emission factors for toxic air contaminants.